Crystalline cohomology of rigid analytic spaces: Eh descent

 \subsection{\'Eh-hyperdescent in general}

 Now we are ready to prove the \'eh descent for a crystal over the infinitesimal site.
-We first deal with the case for infinitesimal cohomology over an arbitrary $p$-adic field $K$, where the strategy is to use the blowup square for the \'eh-topology in \cite{Guo19} and the descents in the first subsection.
+We first deal with the case for the infinitesimal cohomology over an arbitrary $p$-adic field $K$, where the strategy is to use the blowup square for the \'eh-topology in \cite{Guo19} and the descent results in the first subsection.
 After that, we generalize to the case over $\Bdre$.